platformsh/platformsh-docs/docs/src/development/variables/use-variables.md

 The most important of these variables is the relationship information in `PLATFORM_RELATIONSHIPS`, which tells the app how to connect to databases and other services defined in `services.yaml`.

-The following table presents the available variables and whether they're available during builds and at runtime.
+The following table presents all available variables and whether they're available at build time (during [build hooks](../../administration/../configuration/app/hooks/hooks-comparison.md#build-hook)) and at runtime.

 | Variable name               | Build | Runtime | Description |
 | --------------------------- | ----- | ------- | ----------- |